gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classLagrangeInterpolator.md

 The builder is an identity operation: it passes function values on the interpolation grid directly as coefficients to the evaluator, which then performs local polynomial reconstruction via the Lagrange basis.

-The boundary condition (MinBound / MaxBound) and extrapolation rule (MinExtrapRule / MaxExtrapRule) must be consistent: both must be PERIODIC for periodic dimensions and both must be non-PERIODIC for non-periodic dimensions.
-Note: `CONSTANT` extrapolation is not supported for Lagrange interpolation.

 **Template parameters:**